kreait/firebase-tokens-php/README.md

 ### Cache results from the Google Secure Token Store

 In order to verify ID tokens, the verifier makes a call to fetch Firebase's currently available public keys.
-The keys are cached in memory, so that two verifications in the same PHP process result in only one HTTP call to the .
+The keys are cached in memory by default.

 If you want to cache the public keys more effectively, you can use any [implementation of psr/simple-cache](https://packagist.org/providers/psr/simple-cache-implementation).